-Preheat your oven to 375 degrees F. Line a rimmed baking sheet with aluminum foil and coat with nonstick spray.
+- Preheat your oven to 375°F. Line a rimmed baking sheet with aluminum foil and coat with nonstick spray.

-Bake for 15 minutes, or until the meatballs reach an internal temperature of 165 degrees F on an instant-read thermometer.
+- Bake for 15 minutes, or until the meatballs reach an internal temperature of 165°F on an instant-read thermometer.
 As an alternate way to check, a meatball in the center of the baking sheet should be fully cooked through when cut in half.

-While the meatballs cook, warm the sauce and any other items you’d like to serve them with (pasta, hoagie buns, 1rice, etc.).
+- While the meatballs cook, warm the sauce and any other items you’d like to serve them with (pasta, hoagie buns, rice, etc.).
 Serve the meatballs hot, topped with the sauce, cheese, herbs, and any other additions.

-- Store leftovers in the refrigerator for up to 4 days (either with or separately from the sauce).
+- TO STORE: Store leftovers in the refrigerator for up to 4 days (either with or separately from the sauce).
 Rewarm gently with the sauce on the stove.

-- Cooked meatballs can be frozen baked or unbaked for up to 3 months.
+- TO FREEZE: Cooked meatballs can be frozen baked or unbaked for up to 3 months.
 See detailed notes in the post above for a step-by-step.

 Join today and start saving your favorite recipes